Gun Collectors Club Library - Springfield Rifle

-The name of Springfield Armory is strongly linked to the development of the Industrial Revolution, the armory being a place where all modern discoveries were being implemented.
-Military officials were deeply interested in the possibility of replacing broken firearm parts, rather than trying to repair them on the front.
-The mass production of rifles and interchangeable parts led to an even greater demand for technology, increasing at the same time the need for labor.
-Springfield Armory contributed to the history of American firearms, being the only place where small arms were manufactured until the start of the 20th century.
-In 1865, a brilliant man in the person of Erskine Allin introduced a new breech-loading mechanism, which was incredibly well received.
+Springfield Armory is a name that is inextricably linked to the Industrial Revolution.
+It was a place where many modern technological and industrial discoveries were being made.
+Military officials of the time were searching for a solution to the need to replace broken firearms parts, rather than needing to repair them on the front lines.
+The subsequent mass production of rifles and interchangeable parts led to an even greater demand for technology, increasing at the same time the need for labor.
+Springfield Armory holds an especially important place in the history of American firearms, as the only location where small arms were manufactured all the way up to the beginning of the 20th century.

-In 1863, the 1861 model suffered minor modifications, including a new barrel, ramrod and hammer.
-Over 50000 models were produced and today this firearm is recognized to have been extensively used in the Civil War.
-As for the next models, the 1865 Springfield rifle was the first of the many breech-loading rifles that were about to come.
-The cartridge was loaded at the breech and it allowed for further improvements of the original prototype designed.
-The next models served as a foundation for the more than famous 1873 model rifle, being the single most used breech-loading rifle by the American Army in the Black Hills War and also in another fights against Native Americans.
-Some of the previous models were manufactured by Remington Arms and they had an innovative trapdoor breech-block system.
+In 1863, the 1861 model underwent minor modifications, including a new barrel, ramrod and hammer.
+Over 50,000 models were produced and today this firearm is recognized to have been used in a wide number of battles in the Civil War.
+As for the next models, the 1865 Springfield rifle was the first of many breech-loading rifles that were about to enter the market.
+The cartridge was loaded at the breech and it allowed for further improvements on the original prototype design.
+The next models served as a foundation for the famous 1873 Springfield rifle, the single most widely used breech-loading rifle by the American Army in the Black Hills War.
+Some of the previous models were manufactured by Remington Arms, featuring innovative trapdoor breech-block systems.

-Springfield Armory did not stop and came out with the first officer’s rifle in 1875.
-Soon after, they started to produce carbines, short rifles and bayonet rifles.
+Springfield Armory did not stop there, continuing to innovate and releasing the first officer’s rifle in 1875.
+Soon after, they began production of carbines, short rifles and bayonet rifles.
 They were constantly looking to produce firearms that were precise, reliable and effective.
-The Springfield rifle is an important addition to the American firearms history, serving in various wars and significant battles.
-It stands as a solemn statement of quality and superior service, just like many other firearms produced in the land of all possibilities.